gruntwork-io/docs/_docs-sources/guides/style/markdown-style-guide.md

 ## Admonitions

 Use admonitions to call attention to particular details within the body of a doc, such as a cautionary warning, or a bit of supplemental information that isn’t essential to its primary reading.
+Our documentation supports a custom syntax for this purpose.
+Below, we also provide a means of [simulating admonitions](#simulated-admonitions) in native Markdown syntax.

+### Docusaurus admonitions

-These come in several flavors depending on the type or severity of the information being communicated: `note`, `tip`, `info`, `caution`, and `danger`.
+Docusaurus admonitions come in several flavors depending on the type or severity of the information being communicated: `note`, `tip`, `info`, `caution`, and `danger`.

-Markdown doesn’t provide native support for this feature.
-However, Docusaurus enables a custom syntax as shown below:
+Use the following custom syntax in documentation:

 ```markdown
 :::note